 Todo nuestro trabajo en este viñedo (abonados, poda, tratamiento, rendimientos) está pensado para que, con el tiempo, El Rincón llegue a convertirse en un extraordinario viñedo viejo.

 A tiny little spot planted with Garnacha before the Phylloxera attack of the end of the 19th Century that we have started to work very recently.
-Here we find ungrafted vines on a sand bank beside the Ebro River and covering just 809 square metres.
+Here we find ungrafted vines on a sand bank beside the Ebro River and covering just above 1,000 square metres.
 This sandy soil prevented the vines from becoming affected by phylloxera, and for that we are very thankful.